Skin Cancer Detection

 Causes Of Skin Cancer

 Every day, skin cells die and new ones form to replace them in a process controlled by DNA.
 Skin cancer can form when this process does not work properly because of damage to DNA.
 New cells may form when they are not needed, or older cells may not die, both of which can cause a growth of tissue known as a tumor.
 DNA damage is often a result of ultraviolet radiation from sunlight or tanning lamps.
 In some cases, skin cancer affects areas of the skin that have not been exposed to the sun.
-Certain factors, such as fair skin, moles, a weakened immune system, heredity and age, also increase the risk of skin cancer.
-If you worry you may have skin cancer, schedule a screen cancer screening with a dermatologist today.
+Certain factors, such as fair skin, moles, a weakened immune system, heredity, and age, also increase the risk of skin cancer.
+If you worry you may have skin cancer, schedule a skin cancer screening with a dermatologist today.

 Types Of Skin Cancer